apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 tar -xvf fall11_whole.tar -C $ROOT
 ```

 That should give you a collection of tar files.
-Each tar file represents a category and contains all images that belong to that category.
+Each tar file represents a category and contains all images belonging to that category.
 We can unzip each tar file and copy the images into a folder named after the name of the tar file.

 ```
 for i in $ROOT/*.tar; do j=${i%.*}; echo $j;  mkdir -p $j; tar -xf $i -C $j; done